sslotsky/next-scripts/video-1.4/script.md

       {renderContent()}
 ```

 Now with our layout defined, let's update our `Home` component to make use of it.
 We'll get rid of the imports we don't need and bring in the Layout.
-Then we just need to render that component, pass in "Welcome to React" as the title, and then for the content we'll return a fragment containing the our intro text.
+Then we just need to render that component, pass in "Welcome to React" as the title, and then for the content we'll return a fragment containing our intro text.

 ```javascript
 import React from "react";